 Sucking in a lungful of air, his heart slammed against his ribs.
 With a vicious curse, he shoved his sweat-dampened hair out of his eyes.
 Frantic, he searched the room, afraid his father's ghost still lingered in the shadows.

 He hung his head from tense shoulders and willed his pounding heart and erratic breathing to settle.

 A few moments later, he laid back and recalled the dream of the woman and baby.
-A dream that haunted him on and off for the past fifty years.
+A dream that had haunted him on and off for the past fifty years.
 Nothing ever changed, not even the simplest detail.
 After all these years he had no clue who she was.
-He hadn’t even seen her face.
+He'd never seen her face.
 But oddly enough, she didn't seem like a stranger.
 This dream always filled him with love, contentment, and overwhelming happiness.

 Closing his eyes, Mel hoped for sleep with no dreams, only forgetfulness.